Self-care ideas: affordable ways to put your wellbeing first

 • Treat yourself

-The novelty and sense of a treat can do wonders for mental wellbeing, and it doesn’t need to cost the earth.
+The novelty and sense of a treat can do wonders for mental wellbeing, and it could be something very simple.
 Even going for an occasional tea or coffee while out shopping can feel like a wonderful gift to yourself.

 If you’re able to, arrange to meet friends in a coffee shop once a month or every couple of weeks.
 Having it set in the diary gives you something to look forward to, and we all need that.